ZSendokame/Docsearch/README.md

 # Docsearch
 Docsearch it's a **Firefox** addon who lets you search for function/library documentation in one Click!<br>
-*For now it just works with Python.*
+*For now it just works with Python and on GitHub/Gist.*

 # Installation
 ```sh